This is an educative piece to help you start your gym or fitness studio business.

 - Pricing – what do you want to charge for your services, and what do similar businesses charge?

 - Local economy – can your intended clientele afford your prices?

 - Location – is the location within easy reach of your intended customer base?

-- Competition – are there other gyms or studios in the vicinity that could dilute your potential customer base?
+- Competition – are there other nearby gyms or studios that could dilute your potential customer base?

 Market research can be time-consuming and even tedious.

 After all, you want to get your gym open and start training clients.

 But, time spent now could save you a lot of heartache and money in the future.

 After doing your due diligence, you might find that your current business model isn’t viable.